GET IN TOUCH

 Tax Assessment and Notices

-- Final warning: Before wages are garnished, a notice is served informing you of the right to request a hearing or file court forms to challenge the action.
+• Final warning — Before wages are garnished, a notice is served informing you of the right to request a Collection Due Process hearing or file court forms to challenge the action.

 Common Scenarios Leading to Garnishment

-- Unpaid taxes: Failure to pay the money owed for federal or state taxes often results in a garnishment action.
+• Unpaid taxes — Failure to pay the money owed for federal taxes often results in a garnishment action by the IRS.

-- Judgments: A court judgment may authorize garnishment in limited Texas cases related to support obligations.
+• Judgments — A court judgment may authorize garnishment in limited cases in Texas related to support obligations.

 Garnishment Process Step-by-Step

 The garnishment process in Texas follows a strict order, giving debtors notice and time to respond.
-Understanding these steps can help protect income and avoid unnecessary loss of money.
+Understanding these steps can help protect income and avoid unnecessary financial losses.

 Step 1: Assessment of Debt